owickstrom/property-based-testing-the-ugly-parts/src/slides.md

   -- Sanity check: same number of frames countTestSegmentFrames segments === totalClassifiedFrames counted

-  -- Then ignore first and last segment, and verify all other segments case dropFirstAndLast counted of
+  -- Then ignore last segment (which can be a shorter still segment), -- and verify all other segments case initMay counted of
-    Just middle -> traverse_ (assertStillLengthAtLeast 1.0) middle
+    Just rest -> traverse_ (assertStillLengthAtLeast 1.0) rest
     Nothing     -> success
   where
     resolution = 10 :.
 10